Finding password manager apps for macOS is not an easy job.

 Now, when all is said and done, the only thing I missed in this software is the availability of multi-factor authentication.
 Otherwise, the program is complete in almost every sense.

-The software has a free version and two different paid variants.
+The software has a free version and two different premium plan variants.

 I would recommend going for the free version, first, to check the water.
 If you like what you get and ready to open your wallet, then bite the bullet and commit for an entire year.
 That way, you can get the best deal, and the software would cost only $1.99/month.